-Happy Tail: After five years of waiting, Tiger Tom finds a home
+Happy Tail: Tiger Tom finds a home after 5 years

 The weekend of Petfinder’s Big Birthday Adopt Event arrived at a busy time for our little Spencer, NY, volunteer-run rescue, Wildrun.
 As a Petfinder staffer, I planned to spend Sunday supporting our shelter and rescue-group members, but as Wildrun’s founder, I wanted to take advantage of the extra buzz and easy publicity tools for the big adoption event.